kevchu3/home-assistant-k8s/README.md

 ## Red Hat OpenShift Installation

 The application installation on Red Hat OpenShift leverages the use of imagestreams and ImageChange triggers on the DeploymentConfig to automatically update whenever a new image is available.
-As a storage requirement, a [storageclass that supports ReadWriteMany] must be used.

-Instead of using [home-assistant-k8s.yaml], use [home-assistant-ocp.yaml].
+Instead of using the resource definitions in home-assistant-k8s.yaml, use [home-assistant-ocp.yaml].
 Create an imagestream that tracks upstream image updates, along with the OpenShift resources:
 ```
 $ oc import-image home-assistant --from=ghcr.io/home-assistant/home-assistant:latest --scheduled=true --confirm
 $ oc apply -f home-assistant-ocp.yaml